 The twins accuse Thomasin of witchcraft, and a series of horrific and unexplained events lead William to deduce that she may be guilty.
 He resolves to take her for trial on their return to town, but soon realizes it is too late.

-THE WITCH is written and directed by American filmmaker Robert Eggers in his directorial debut, inspired by his childhood fascination with the mythology of witches.
+Written and directed by American filmmaker Robert Eggers in his directorial debut, THE WITCH is inspired by his childhood fascination with the mythology of witches.

 In the film, the filmmaker uses Early Modern English, the language spoken in late 15th century England.
 This can be challenging for viewers accustomed to modern English, but it is an intentional choice that contributes to the film’s atmosphere and authenticity.